To make the run or not make the run; that was the question.

 8. Moynagh fishes on the edge

-Jim Moynagh has had one of those season where he’s been fishing “by the skin of his teeth.”
-So, it’s only fitting he make his first top-10 in a few years – and cementing his birth to the Tackle Warehouse TITLE presented by Toyota – by just barely doing enough.
+Jim Moynagh has had one of those seasons where he’s been fishing “by the skin of his teeth.”
+So, it’s only fitting he make his first top 10 in a few years – and cement his berth in the Tackle Warehouse TITLE presented by Toyota – by just barely doing enough.

 “I fished this whole week by the skin of my teeth,” says Moynagh.
 “The first day I caught five fish.
 The second day I got more bites but only caught six fish.
 But at least I got to cull once.
 Thursday I caught just five again and lost one, but I made the top 10.